 The PCA Club Racing Program was established around several guiding principles.
 First, there should be a class for any and all Porsche manufactured sports cars, including both street and modified cars.
 Second, the racing is to be fun, safe, and clean.
-This principle is embodied in the strict enforcement of the "13/13 Rule", which provides for immediate sanctions against any driver at fault in any incident involving car damage.
+This principle is embodied in strict enforcement of the probationary rules which provide for immediate sanctions against any driver at fault in any incident involving car damage.
 Third, the organization and operation of PCA Club Race Events is to be uniform, so that any racer may attend any PCA Club Race Event and know exactly what to expect.

-The basic structure of PCA Club Racing involves the PCA National Club Racing Committee, the PCA Executive Office (including the PCA Club Racing National Program Coordinator), and the Region(s) or Zone(s).
+The basic structure of PCA Club Racing involves the PCA National Club Racing Committee, the PCA Executive Office (including the PCA Club Racing National Program Coordinator), and the Region(s).
 The Club Racing National Committee sets the PCA Club Racing Rules (including car classes), the licensing procedures, and oversees all the planning of a PCA Club Race.
-One or several PCA Regions or a PCA Zone organize and host each PCA Club Race and have full financial responsibility for their PCA Club Race.
-The PCA Club Racing National Program Coordinator provides administrative support and maintains all activities associated with the national licensing of PCA Club Racers.
-The PCA Executive Office provides additional administrative support as necessary.
+One or several PCA Regions organize and host each PCA Club Race and have full financial responsibility for their PCA Club Race.
+The PCA Club Racing National Program Coordinator provides administrative support and maintains all activities associated with the national licensing of PCA Club Races.
+The PCA Executive Office provides administrative support as necessary.